 What causes oesophagitis?

 Oesophagitis is caused by inflammation of the lining of the oesophagus, due to an infection or irritation.
-The most common cause is GORD, or gastrooesophageal reflux disease.
+The most common cause is gastrooesophageal reflux disease (GORD).
 Other causes of irritation leading to oesophagitis include the following:

-- Medications such as aspirin and other anti-inflammatory drugs
+- Medications such as and other anti-inflammatory drugs

 - Taking a large pill with too little water or just before bedtime where fragments get stuck in the throat